 Goldcorp (NYSE:GG): Cramer said Goldcorp might be a buy twice during the month of August.
 Often hesitant to recommend miners over the direct-play SPDR Gold Trust ETF, as miners are subject to the fluctuations inherent in any business.
 For example, Goldcorp earnings potential was severely hampered by forest fires, flooding rivers and technical issues specific to the mining industry.

 However, Cramer said this stock may be a “buy” since their short-term problems are behind them and he feels the stock can catch up to the bullion.
 Goldcorp is the lowest-cost producer in the industry.

-Deckers Outdoors (DECK): Cramer recommended this perennial twice in August.
+Deckers Outdoors (NYSE:DECK): Cramer recommended this perennial twice in August.
 Deckers Outdoors continues to bounce back after every sell off.
 Cramer still recommends this stock, seeing growth potential and strong holiday sales.